-To make things as simple as possible, all the The tour starts in the center of the village; itineraries start in the center of the village head right to the valley of Makekova kočna (at the parking space in front of the murecently-built larchwood nicipal building.
-The start of this itinerary is bridge over the Jezernica Creek.
-An asphalt guite mellow and you have two options: the road will take you past the Mlinarjeva farm to unpayed road for Jezernica or the main road the bottom of an abandoned ski lift.
-The road for Planšarsko jezero.
-After the lake, head for the Makek farm heads left, but you should for the valley of Ravenska kočna.
-An asphalt continue straight ahead along the unpaved road will take you to the last of the farms, road towards Kočna.
-The road climbs where a spectacular view of the north facsteadily up to the saddle of Mlinarievo sedlo es of the Kamnik-Savinia Alps opens up with a wonderful viewpoint just above the above the meadows.
-Continue along the
+To make things as simple as possible, all the itineraries start in the center of the village (at the parking space in front of the municipal building.
+The start of this itinerary is quite mellow and you have two options: the unpaved road for Jezernica or the main road for Planšarsko jezero.
+After the lake, head for the valley of Ravenska kočna.
+An asphalt road will take you to the last of the farms, where a spectacular view of the north faces of the Kamnik-Savinja Alps opens up above the meadows.
+Continue along the unpaved road going past Gorniški center

-Davo Karničar to the ropeway bottom sta- Total distance: 18 km tion.
-Just before the ropeway, turn right Elevation gain: 300 m (for the ascent) onto a new forest road leading to the idyllic Time: 1 h (for the ascent) Štularjeva planina.
+Davo Karničar to the ropeway bottom station.
+Just before the ropeway, turn right onto a new forest road leading to the idyllic Štularjeva planina.